PdxCodeGuild/PythonFullStack2/1 Python/docs/05 - Strings.md

 >>> !
 ```

-### You can also use strings to document your code!
-How COOL!!!!!
+### Docstrings

-There's a whole Doc on it [here](https://github.com/PdxCodeGuild/PythonFullStack2/blob/master/1%20Python/docs/Docstrings.md)
+Docstrings are a special kind of multi-line string that's used for generating documentation.
+You can read more [here](Docstrings.md)